Butler's garter snake: Ecology

 Butler's garter snake inhabits moist, grassy, open canopy areas, such as meadows, wet prairies, marshes, savannas, and grasslands.
 Like Kirtland's snake, it may also be found in grassy vacant lots in suburban and residential areas.
 The species can often be found under rocks, logs, trash, and boards.
 It subsists on a diet of mainly earthworms, but it may also eat leeches, salamanders, and frogs.
 The species hibernates communally, often with other garter snake species.
 Butler's garter snake is a relatively short-lived species, and it reaches sexual maturity in its second spring.

 Reproduction

 Thamnophis butleri is ovoviviparous.
 Mating takes place in late March and early April.
 The young are born in June or July, in broods of four to 14.
 The newborns are 13–18 cm long.

 Conservation status

 In Indiana, Butler's garter snake is listed as an endangered species.
 In Ontario, the species is also listed as endangered.
+In Wisconsin, Butler's garter snake is listed as a species of special concern.